-Swords represent the Air signs of the Zodiac, Gemini, Libra and Aquarius, and like the air signs they are quick to react with lightening speed.
+Swords represent the Air signs of the Zodiac, Gemini, Libra, and Aquarius.
+As the air signs, they are quick to react with lightning speed.

 In fact, Swords can represent electronic communications like Email and Social Media platforms that encourage you to run off at the mouth a bit and start more fights than you need to occasionally.

 Swords represent people in your reading who are academically minded or love to learn, people with sharp minds and sharp wit. lawyers often pop up with swords in some readings.

 The major arcana cover more of the high-level justice and policy type issues but the swords may come up in legal terms in fine print or in contract disputes.

 They may be a reminder to pay attention to the details because those details often make or break a deal.

 Picture people you would find in libraries and universities, or perhaps the odd Dot Com billionaire.

 They love to research, and the law and intellectual property, virtual worlds, and things created with the power of their mind.

 What does a sword card mean in your Tarot card spread?

 Just like in life a raised sword means paying attention because you are about to make a decision that could drastically affect your life, both in the moment and down the road.